 ABOUT THE AUTHOR:

-I voluntarily reviewed a copy of this book provided by Litfuse Publicity.
+I voluntarily reviewed a digital copy of this book provided by Revell, a division of Baker Publishing Group.
 A favorable review was not required.
 All views expressed are my own.

 ABOUT THE BOOK: